 Section 25 clearly creates an obligation for an insurer to pay expenses, including assessments where they are necessary.
 It makes no mention of the monetary limits in s.18. the only limitations it applies are a reasonableness requirement and a $2,000 per assessment cap.

 Turning to s.18, while it does set out monetary limits, it does not include funding for the determination of entitlement to enhanced benefits for catastrophically impaired claimants under its scope.
 As Adjudicator Grant correctly noted, this determination is not “in connection to” a specified benefit or payment.
-In fact, a claimant might be deemed CAT and never demonstrate that subsequent treatment plans for benefits or payments were reasonable and necessary.
+In fact, a claimant might be deemed catastrophic and never demonstrate that subsequent treatment plans for benefits or payments were reasonable and necessary.

 Aviva argued that the two sections must be read together.
-It pointed out that Attendant Care assessments were also mentioned in s.25, but these assessments fell under the $50,000 limits, and concluded the fact CAT assessments were not mentioned in s.18 was not determinative.
+It pointed out that Attendant Care assessments were also mentioned in s.25, but these assessments fell under the $50,000 limits, and concluded the fact catastrophic assessments were not mentioned in s.18 was not determinative.

 The Vice-Chair dismissed this argument.
 First, Attendant Care is a specified benefit or payment under the SABS.
-Second, and more importantly, interpreting s.18 as urged by Aviva would mean that seriously injured claimants who might end up CAT would be forced to hold a significant portion of their allotted med/rehab benefits in reserve (42% in this case) to fund a potential CAT assessment rather than use the funds for treatment.
-Given that two or more years might pass before a claimant was deemed CAT, denying access to 40% of the availablefunds could have a devastating impact on potential recovery.
+Second, and more importantly, interpreting s.18 as urged by Aviva would mean that seriously injured claimants who might end up catastrophic would be forced to hold a significant portion of their allotted med/rehab benefits in reserve (42% in this case) to fund a potential catastrophic assessment rather than use the funds for treatment.
+Given that two or more years might pass before a claimant was deemed catastrophic, denying access to 40% of the availablefunds could have a devastating impact on potential recovery.
 This result contradicts the purpose of the SABS.

 As a result, Vice-Chair Flude upheld the original decision.